MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 ### Visual Studio Code

-Visual Studio Code use a feature called Dev Container to run Docker projects.
+Visual Studio Code uses a feature called Dev Container to run Docker projects.
 The configuration files are in the `.devconatainer` directory.
 This feature is only available starting VSCode 1.35 stable.
 For now, we're only creating a python container to get Intellisense, we're not running the full project inside VSCode.
 We may revisit this in the future if Docker support in VSCode improves.

 A few things to keep in mind when using that setup:
 - Do not use the terminal in VSCode when running `invoke docker-` commands: use a local terminal instead,